matyasrichter/mapf-cbs/README.md

 The total time could therefore be reduced by limiting the number of evaluated nodes of the high-level tree, which would make the low-level search run fewer times in total.

-Though not supported by rigorous testing, running some of the MovingAI benchmarks, we can observe better performance for maps with many obstacles, such as the _random64x64_ map, compared to the open space city maps _Berlin_, _Boston_ and _Paris_.
-This matches the A* vs. CBS comparison described in [1].

 ## Components

 - The `domain` module contains definitions of domain entities like `Graph` and `Agent`